PAt the Round Rock location on Mondays, we offer:

 - For breath control we will expand the lesson to breathing as a tool for self-discipline, self-control, and how that serves us from quite prayer to intense physical exercise.

-- Review our strength and conditioning numbers by testing our numbers with an emphasis on “ENDURANCE.”
+- Review our strength and conditioning numbers by testing our numbers.

 - Diaphragmatic breathing rhythm will be a regular part of class by now.

-- The fitness component will place increased emphasis on stretching and lengthening our muscles to increase their performance as well as strength training.
+- Increase emphasis on stretching and lengthening our muscles to increase their performance.